Naama Lazimi: Knesset member

 Following the resignation of Omer Bar-Lev from the Knesset under the Norwegian Law, she entered the Knesset for the first time.

-In August 2022, ahead of the twenty-fifth Knesset elections, Lazimi was elected in the primaries to the 1st place on the Labor Party list, second only to party leader Merav Michaeli.
+In August 2022, ahead of the twenty-fifth Knesset elections, Lazimi was elected in the primaries to the 2nd place on the Labor Party list, second only to party leader Merav Michaeli.
+The Labor Party only retained four seats in the election.